How to Build Your First Surfboard

 We believe a design with the surface area and flotation of a longboard which is compressed into a shorter, wider, thicker shape is better suited to the average surfer.
 This design allows for easy paddling, yet can be more easily turned and planed from one position on the board.

-Contrary to popular belief, there is no one optimum board.
+There is no one optimum board.
 The optimum design will be different for each person and each type of wave.
 Allow a suggestion however; a generally wider, thicker shape.
 Although the small wave design is not optimum for fast, powerful surf, the average surfer may derive some benefit from a modification of the design.
-With an open, out of the box mind, the average surfer will find a compromise of the measurements from the SMALL WAVE DESIGN section useful.
+With an open mind, the average surfer will find a compromise of the measurements from the SMALL WAVE DESIGN chapter useful.
 A surfer used to a 9' longboard could transition to an 8'6" x 25.5" x 3.25" small wave design for a 170 lb. rider.
 If this is too extreme to accept, consider using the measurements from a favorite longboard shape, changing the length to 8' 6" and the thickness to 3.25" for a 160 lb. rider).
 For each 15 lbs. of body weight change, add or subtract 1/4" in total board thickness (through most of the entire board - not just the middle).
 A thruster could be designed 1/4" thicker and/or 1&1/2" wider.
 Note: the small wave design measurements (same length and thickness) support a heavier surfer (use 20 lbs. per 1/4" change) because the board (especially the tail) is much wider.
 Please refer to the DESIGN chapter for more information on how to adjust measurements.

 A surfer can make, or have something made, which is more suitable than what is pre-made in a shop.
 This is especially true for surfers over 160 lbs.